chenjshnn/chenjshnn.github.io/index.md

 ### News
-- [2022-08-31] Give talk on "understanding fairness in machine unlearning and dark pattern" at [NIST Workshop on Mitigating AI Bias in Context](https://www.nccoe.nist.gov/get-involved/attend-events/workshop-mitigating-ai-bias-context)
+- [2022-08-31] Give a talk titled **"Understanding Fairness Issues in Machine Unlearning and Dark Pattern"** at [NIST Workshop on Mitigating AI Bias in Context](https://www.nccoe.nist.gov/get-involved/attend-events/workshop-mitigating-ai-bias-context)
-- [2022-07-08] Release a preprint version of our work "Extracting Replayable Interactions from Videos of Mobile App Usage"
+- [2022-07-08] Release a preprint version of our work **"Extracting Replayable Interactions from Videos of Mobile App Usage"**
 - [2021-11-16] Our paper **"Towards Complete Icon Labeling in Mobile Applications"** accepted at [CHI 2022](https://chi2022.acm.org/)
 - [2021-05-26] Present our paper **"Wireframe-based UI Design Search through Image Autoencoder"** at ICSE 2021